 Korean Barbecued Chicken Kabobs

-- 2-3 inch chicken breasts cut into 2 cubes
+- 2-3 large chicken breasts cut into 2 inch cubes

 - 1 red pepper diced into large chunks

 - Marinade Ingredients

 - 1 pear grated (I used a Bosc pear)